commonknowledge/join/readme.md

 - `packages/join-block`: Join block plugin

-- `packages/theme/dist`: WordPress plugin

 ### Deploying

-In order to deploy this work, you need to create a WordPress plugin and theme and add them to the WordPress instance as needed.
+In order to deploy this work, you need to create a WordPress plugin and add it to the WordPress instance as needed.

 1. Run the build commands above to compile the React application.
 2. Run `sh scripts/package.sh` on linux this can be run as `./scripts/package.sh`.
 This will create zip files of the WordPress plugin and theme in the root directory.